erionc/langid/README.md

 4. LID dataset of 121 lines of text, covering 201 natural languages [4]

 There are different approaches to solving the task.
 One approach is to consider it as a text categorization task and use traditional machine learning classifiers which take little time to train.
 Another approach is to use multilingual PLMs (Pretrained Language Models) like BERT [5] and fine-tune them on a multilingual dataset like the ones listed above.
-Another approach is to utilize NLP libraries which provide ready-to-use language identification functions running on models under the hood.
+A third approach is to utilize NLP libraries which provide ready-to-use language identification functions running on models under the hood.
 The examples below illustrate these approaches with Python code.
 For simplicity, only the first dataset listed above is used.

 ## Machine learning models

-Data-driven methods based on traditional machine learning algorithms are still effective for solving various NLP tasks.
+Data-driven methods based on traditional machine learning algorithms are still effective for solving certain NLP tasks.
 Some of the popular methods for classification include Support Vector Machine, Logistic Regression, Naive Bayes, K-nearest Neightbors and Decition Trees.
-There are also ensemble methods like Random Forest, Gradient Boosting etc. which combine results from different learning models.
+There are also ensemble methods like Random Forest, Gradient Boosting etc. The latter combine results from different learning models to improve the predictive performance.
 The script ml.py implements some of these methods and can be run with the following command:

 ```
 python ml.py -c <method>
 ```

 The options to choose are ["lr", "mnb", "svm", "knn", "dt", "stck", "rf", "ada", "gb", "xgb"].
-Most of the models are trained within one minute.
+Most of the models take less than one minute to train.
 The language classification accuracy ranges from 85 % to 96 % which may be acceptable in some scenarios.

 ### Remarks